Jasper Hills' Bayley Hazen Blue (Vermont Cow's Milk Blue Cheese)

-From the northeast corner of Vermont, come a blue with bold flavor and a balanced finish.
+From the northeast corner of Vermont, comes a blue with bold flavor and a balanced finish.

 To keep this perishable product at its best, expedited shipping is required

 At Jasper Hill Farm in the northeast corner of Vermont, the Kehler family is busy every day making some of America's best quality farmstead cheeses.
 The milk from their roughly 40 Ayrshire cows is distinctly sweet with some toasted nut flavors, and each of their cheeses is bursting with these bold aromas.

 Bayley Hazen has quickly become one of the most important American blue-veined cheeses - for good reason!
 Its texture is creamy and crumbly, with a flavor profile that shows sweet grass, licorice, and peppery spices.
 The milk's nutty and authentically farmy aromas are a nice foundation for the bold flavors of the bluing, as they reveal themselves in the finish to balance the cheese's initial punch.

 We advise buying small quantities more frequently to avoid long term storage because the complex flavors and aromas of good cheese will change and degrade over time.
 For appetizer quantities and not much left over, we suggest 1/4 lb per person.
 For larger servings or if you'd like some left overs, we suggest a full 1/2 lb per person.